Kiruse/KirUtil.jl/README.md

 ```

 ## TimeoutTask
 Wrapper around a `Task` object with an automatic timeout.
 The timeout only affects the task if it blocks and/or yields.
-One can `Base.wait`, `Base.fetch`, or `ExtraFun.cancel` the task.
+One can `Base.wait`, `Base.fetch`, or `KirUtil.cancel` the task.
 Like a `CancellableTask`, the `CancellationError` thrown by `Base.wait` and `Base.fetch` will be wrapped by a `TaskFailedException`.
 Analogously, the `TimeoutError` triggered upon timing out will also be wrapped in such a `TaskFailedException`.
 Like `CancellableTask`, these tasks are incompatible with `@sync` and `@async`.

 ### with_timeout
 To conveniently create such a task, the `with_timeout` method is introduced.
 Its signature is as follows: